plone/documentation/docs/contributing/core/plips.md

 In general, anything that changes the API of Plone in the backend or the user interface (UI) on the front end should be filed as a PLIP.
 When in doubt, submit it as a PLIP.
-The Framework Team is eager to reduce its own workload and will reclassify it for you.
+The Framework Team will reclassify it if your proposal falls below the threshold.
 If the change you are proposing is not in the scope of a PLIP, a GitHub pull request or issue is the right format.
 The key point here is that each change must be documented, allowing it to be tracked and understood.

 ### Who can submit PLIPs?

 Anyone who has signed a Plone Contributor Agreement can work on a PLIP.
-Don't let the wording freak you out: signing the agreement is easy and you will get access almost immediately.

-You do not have to be the most amazing coder in the entire world to submit a PLIP.
+You do not have to be the most amazing coder in the world to submit a PLIP.
 The Framework Team is happy to help you at any point in the process.

 Submitting a PLIP can be a great learning process.

-We encourage people of all backgrounds to submit a PLIP.
-When the PLIP is accepted, a Framework Team member will "champion" your PLIP and be dedicated to its completion.
+When the PLIP is accepted, a Framework Team member will "champion" your PLIP and follow up to its completion.

-PLIPs are not just for code monkeys.
+PLIPs are not just for code experts.
 If you have ideas on new interactions or UI your ideas are more than welcome.

-We will help you pair up with implementers if needed.
+The community will help you pair up with implementers if needed.

 ### What is a PLIP champion?

-When you submit your PLIP and it is approved, a Framework Team member who is especially excited about seeing the PLIP completed will be assigned to your PLIP as a champion.
+When you submit your PLIP and it is approved, a Framework Team member will take on the role of champion for that PLIP.

-They are there to push you through completion, as well as answer any questions and provide guidance.
+They are there to help you through completion, answer questions and provide guidance.

-A champion fulfill the following tasks.
+A champion fulfills the following tasks:

-- Answer any questions the PLIP implementor has, technical or otherwise.
+- Answer any questions the PLIP implementer has, technical or otherwise.
-- Encourage the PLIP author by constantly giving feedback and encouragement.
+- Encourage the PLIP author by giving feedback and encouragement.
 - Keep the implementer aware of timelines, and push to get things done on time.
 - Assist with finding additional help when needed to complete the implementation in a timely matter.

-Keep in mind that champions are in passive mode by default.
+Keep in mind that champions are volunteers as well, and have other tasks in life.
-If you need help or guidance, please reach out to them as soon as possible to activate help mode.
+That means you will have to play an active role in asking for help or guidance.

 ### Can I get involved in other ways?